 Dark Sesame Oil Option 2 - Tahini

-- ¼ tsp neutral flavor cooking oil (from light sesame oil alternatives)
+- ¼ teaspoon neutral flavor cooking oil (from light sesame oil alternatives)

 Dark Sesame Oil Option 3 - Perilla Oil

 Dark Sesame Oil Option 4 - Toasted Sesame Seeds

 - 1 tablespoon toasted sesame seeds (or to taste)

 Dark Sesame Oil Option 5 - Walnut Oil

 Dark Sesame Oil Option 6 - Olive Oil